Steak Seasoning Intro

 We use two common methods that are differentiated by when to salt steak and to what level of saltiness one prefers.

-- Take your steak out of the refrigerator about 30 to 45 minutes before cooking to allow your steak to get to room temperature.
+- Take your steak out of the refrigerator about 30 to 45 minutes before cooking to let steak rest and to get to room temperature.
 This is what Chefs call a ‘relaxed’ steak.
 A relaxed steak will cook quicker and will not be stone cold inside the center.

 - Pat your steak dry with a paper towel then massage in a tablespoon of high smoke point oil like Avocado Oil or Tallow.

 - Season very generously on all sides with a good Kosher Salt, Sea Salt, or Himalayan Pink Salt plus freshly ground Black Pepper mix.

 - The reason for the oil massage is twofold 1.)
 Helps your dry rub steak seasoning adhere to your steak and 2.)
 The oil will speed up the Maillard reaction to give you a nice sear.

 - Take your steaks out 24 hours before cooking.
 Pat dry with paper towel.